ivs-kuleuven/platosim3/docs/source/MainPage.md

 ./platosim <input file> <non-existing output file> [<log file>]
 \endcode

-The structure of the input file and the meaning of the individual configuration parameters are described in a separate document: @ref InputFileDescription
+The structure of the input file and the meaning of the individual configuration parameters are described @ref InputFileDescription "here".

 Note that - before running PlatoSim3 - you must have an environment variable <code>PLATO_PROJECT_HOME</code>, set to the base folder of PlatoSim3.